Kozea/WeasyPrint/docs/first_steps.rst

 To install WeasyPrint using your distribution’s package::

-  yum install weasyprint
+  dnf install weasyprint

 To install WeasyPrint inside a virtualenv using wheels (if possible), you need the following packages::

-  yum install python-pip pango
+  dnf install python-pip pango

 To install WeasyPrint inside a virtualenv without using wheels, you need the following packages::

-  yum install python-pip pango gcc python3-devel gcc-c++ zlib-devel libjpeg-devel openjpeg2-devel libffi-devel
+  dnf install python3-pip pango gcc python3-devel gcc-c++ zlib-devel libjpeg-devel openjpeg2-devel libffi-devel

 Ubuntu ≥ 20.04